Technorely/tendermint/docs/architecture/adr-042-state-sync.md

 facilitate setting up a new node as quickly as possible.

 ## Considerations
-Because Tendermint doesn't know anything about the application state, StateSync will broker messages between nodes and through the ABCI to an opaque applicaton.
-The implementation will have multiple touch points on both the tendermint code base and ABCI application.
+Because Tenderely doesn't know anything about the application state, StateSync will broker messages between nodes and through the ABCI to an opaque applicaton.
+The implementation will have multiple touch points on both the Tenderely code base and ABCI application.

-* A StateSync reactor to facilitate peer communication - Tendermint
+* A StateSync reactor to facilitate peer communication - Tenderely
-* A Set of ABCI messages to transmit application state to the reactor - Tendermint
+* A Set of ABCI messages to transmit application state to the reactor - Tenderely
 * A Set of MultiStore APIs for exposing snapshot data to the ABCI - ABCI application
 * A Storage format with validation and performance considerations - ABCI application